- Written by Dr.Mehmet Demircioglu

 If the barber wants to use clippers, be specific about the area and guard length.
 The donor area and recipient area are not the same.

-I also prefer that patients avoid styling gels, sprays, fibers, heavy oils, fragrance products, and harsh shampoos early.
+Early on, avoid styling gels, sprays, fibers, heavy oils, fragrance products, and harsh shampoos unless your clinic has cleared them.
 The simpler the routine, the less chance of irritation.

-If there are still scabs, pimples, redness, or tenderness, delay the haircut.
-My article on redness, scabs, and pimples after a hair transplant explains which early signs deserve caution.
+If there are still scabs, pimples, redness, or tenderness, delay the haircut. redness, scabs, and pimples after a hair transplant helps show which early signs deserve caution.

 A good barber can help.
 A careless barber can create unnecessary stress.
-Choose the person who will listen.
+Choose someone who will listen.

-I also prefer that the first appointment is short.
+Keep the first appointment short.
 Do not combine the first haircut with coloring, strong styling, beard work that presses against the scalp, scalp massage, or long product routines.
 Keep the visit simple and controlled.

 If you feel embarrassed telling the barber about surgery, remember that the barber is touching healing skin.
-This is not the moment for privacy to become more important than safety.
+This is not the moment to let privacy outweigh safety.

 How do haircuts affect anxiety during recovery?